NYSPEP'S mission is to promote and improve parenting education, in order to enhance parenting skills, knowledge and behavior.

 NYSPEP is accepting applications from local coalitions to strengthen community-based parenting education while engaging parents as well as professionals from multiple disciplines.
 We are looking for community coalitions that demonstrate leadership, commitment and determination to mobilize a broad movement to strengthen and support

 all parents’ skills, knowledge, and talents.
-Up to four coalition sites will be selected to receive a 1-year award to receive training, technical assistance and a $5000 grant to support community identified objectives.
+Up to four coalition sites will be selected to receive a 1-year award to receive training, technical assistance and a $5000 grant to support community specific objectives.

 Community Coalition Project Goals: